 The Learning Center provides one-on-one, small group, and embedded peer tutoring for Meredith students.
 Our four most popular subject areas are writing (for all contents at all levels), world languages, mathematics, and chemistry.
 We want to support your students.
 Please consider embedding a tutor and/or recommending to your classes that they use our services if we already have tutors who are trained to work with your students.

 The Learning Center operates in partnership with the faculty.
 Students are much more likely to make an appointment with a tutor when a faculty member has recommended it; thus, without faculty support, the Learning Center would not be able to do the work that it does.
 We appreciate the opportunity to supplement instruction with our one-on-one and small group tutoring sessions!

-In 2019-2020, the Learning Center began a content-area liaison program for the four highest-demand content areas: writing, math (calculus and statistics), chemistry, and Spanish.
+In 2019-2020, the Learning Center began a content-area liaison program for the four highest-demand content areas: writing, math (calculus and statistics), chemistry, and world languages.
 Content-area liaisons help to keep the academic departments informed of Learning Center activity and provide initial and ongoing professional development for tutors in that area.
 Our liaisons are:

 Math: Julie Kolb